Tomlee03bu/Project2-Stream-Compaction/README.md

 Thrust performed best for large arrays.

-Its scan implementation is much more optimized than my straightforward CUDA versions and likely makes better use of shared memory, memory access patterns, and launch configuration.
+Its scan implementation is much more optimized than my straightforward CUDA versions and likely uses better memory access patterns and a more optimized launch strategy.

 Overall, these results show that lower theoretical work does not always mean lower runtime on the GPU.
 Memory access, synchronization, launch overhead, and thread utilization also matter.